threefoldtech/openvswitch-plugin/README.md

+> NOTE: This required core0 branch `container-plugins` checked out for this to build

 ## OVS container
 Ovs container is a container with ovs capabilities.
 Once a container is created from this image (with host_network=True), ovs capabilities will be plugged